doublejim/RegistryQt/README.md

 # RegistryQt
 This library allows you to perform several Windows Registry operations.<br>
-You can use these functions with fx.
-QString and QStringList as arguments.
+You can use these functions with QString and other typical Qt data types as arguments.

 How to get started:<br>
 • Add the 4 files: *registryqt.cpp, registryqt.h, regvalue.cpp, regvalue.h* to your project.<br>